 6th Annual Vodka Latke Chanukah Party

-Gourmet latke & olive oil tasting bar, light appetizers, open vodka/drinks bar, DJ & dancing, don’t miss the fire show!
-Raffle tickets available for purchase.
-Young Adult Division of the Jewish Federation represents all that is happening in the Jewish young adult community.
-We'll have a professional DJ, photographer, chef, entertainment, and a hip venue in the “funk zone.”
-The theme is fire & oil, which includes fire entertainment (poi), fire pits, an olive oil tasting bar, and more!
+Gourmet latke and olive oil tasting bar, light appetizers, open vodka/drinks bar, DJ and dancing, a professional photographer, chef & a hip venue in the “funk zone.”
+The theme is fire & oil including fire entertainment (poi), fire pits, olive oil tasting bar, and more!
+Cocktail attire.
+YAD (Young Adult Division of the Jewish Federation) represents all that is happening in the Jewish young adult community, & this annual party is the pinnacle of Chanukah celebrations for the Central Coast.

 Event Details